Professor of LawPhone: (410) 706-4239

 JD, Yale Law School

-Amanda C. Pustilnik is an Associate Professor of Law at the University of Maryland School of Law, where she teaches Criminal Law, Evidence, and Law & Neuroscience.
+Amanda C. Pustilnik is a Professor of Law at the University of Maryland Carey School of Law, where she teaches Criminal Law, Evidence, and Law & Neuroscience.
 Her current research includes work on models of mind in criminal law, evidentiary issues presented by neuroscientific work on memory, and the role of pain in different legal domains.
 Prior to joining the University of Maryland, she was a Climenko fellow and lecturer on law at Harvard Law School.
 Before entering the legal academy, she practiced litigation with Covington & Burling and with Sullivan & Cromwell, where she focused on white collar criminal matters.
 Prof. Pustilnik also clerked for the Hon.
 Jose A. Cabranes on the United States Court of Appeals for the Second Circuit.
 She graduated Yale Law School and Harvard College, and has been a visiting scholar at the University of Cambridge, Emmanuel College, in the History and Philosophy of Science department.
 Prof. Pustilnik has also worked at McKinsey & Company as a management consultant and is a member of the board of directors of the John Harvard Scholarships.
 During Spring 2015, Professor Pustilnik will be serving as a Senior Fellow in Law & Neuroscience of the Center for Law, Brain & Behavior at Massachusetts General Hospital.
 This Center is a collaboration between Massachusetts General Hospital and Harvard Law School.

 Neurotechnologies at the Intersection of Criminal Procedure and Constitutional Law, in The Constitution and the Future of Criminal Justice in America 109 (John T. Parry & L. Song Richardson eds., 2013).
 [Full Text]